molview/molview_blog/_posts/2015-02-18-hello-world.md

 categories: posts
 ---

 Everything around us changes and so does technology.
-You are probably using Google Chrome right now to read this article.
+You might be using Google Chrome right now to read this article.
 Eight years ago Google Chrome didn't even exist and you were probably using Internet Explorer.
 Back in the day browsers were mainly intended to render pages with text and images (although plugin's like